UPMC Musculoskeletal Imaging Fellowship

 - Three letters of recommendation

-- Are expected to have completed an accredited diagnostic radiology residency prior to the start of fellowship.
+- Are expected to have satisfactory completion of an ACGME accredited diagnostic radiology residency prior to the start of fellowship.

-- Will be required to obtain a license to practice medicine in the Commonwealth of Pennsylvania prior to the start of fellowship on July 1, 2022
+- Will be required to obtain a full unrestricted license to practice medicine in the Commonwealth of Pennsylvania prior to the start of fellowship.
+See PA State Board of Medicine License Requirements.

-- Are expected to be Board-certified or have passed the ABR CORE exam prior to the start of fellowship.
+- Are expected to be Board-Certified, Board-Eligible, or have passed the ABR CORE exam prior to the start of fellowship.

 Application Resources/Useful Links:

 - UPMC Presbyterian & Montefiore Hospitals – Located in Pittsburgh’s Oakland neighborhood is the 900-bed Presbyterian Campus of UPMC Presbyterian-Shadyside, the flagship facility of the UPMC Health System.
-This campus has 6 CTs, 5 MRIs, and multiple fluoroscopy and ultrasound suites.
 At this location, fellows are exposed to all aspects of musculoskeletal radiology and will see high volumes of orthopedic trauma and spine imaging, rheumatology, and musculoskeletal infections.
 The fellows perform the whole range of musculoskeletal imaging and intervention including fluoroscopic-guided arthrograms, joint injections, aspirations, CT and ultrasound-guided aspirations, injections, and biopsies, and perform diagnostic ultrasounds.

-- UPMC Shadyside Hospital – Located in the Shadyside neighborhood of Pittsburgh is the Shadyside campus of the flagship UPMC Presbyterian-Shadyside, which has 520 beds, 3 CTs, 3 MRIs, and multiple fluoroscopy and ultrasound suites.
+- UPMC Shadyside Hospital – Located in the Shadyside neighborhood of Pittsburgh is the Shadyside campus of the flagship UPMC Presbyterian-Shadyside, which has 520 beds.
 All aspects of musculoskeletal radiology are covered with emphasis and a high volume of orthopedic oncology and arthroplasty imaging.
 The fellows also perform the whole range of interventions including fluoroscopic-guided arthrograms, injections, and aspirations, CT and ultrasound-guided aspirations, injections, and bone, bone marrow, and soft tissue biopsies, as well as perform diagnostic ultrasounds.

 - UPMC Freddie Fu Sports Complex – Located in the South Side neighborhood of Pittsburgh and is adjacent to the practice and training facilities of the Pittsburgh Steelers and University of Pittsburgh Panthers football teams.
 One of first facilities of its kind and a model that others have followed, it is home to the UPMC Sports Medicine Program and contains 34 clinical exam rooms, digital radiography and fluoroscopy suites, MRI, as well as on site physical therapy and rehabilitation areas including a therapy pool and gym.
 Fellows will encounter high volume sports imaging and will perform fluoroscopic-guided arthrography and injections.